wangjr03/PPI-based_prediction_enh_gene_links/README.md

 ## Pre-calculated data
 For users’ convenience, four sets of data have been pre-calculated.
 The user could also use their own datasets by replacing those files.
 1. Gene annotations: The gene annotation with GENCODE V17 has been integrated with the program.
 The promoter is defined as the +/- 1kb around the transcriptional start sites (TSS).
-The Gene annotations should be in the following format.
+The gene annotations should be in the following format.

 	| col | abbrv. | type | description |